trbsi/uglavu/wp-content/plugins/blocksy-companion/readme.txt

 == Changelog ==

+1.1.5: 2019-08-01
+* New: Option for changing cookies consent on forms
+* Fix: `blocksy_get_colors()` call with proper defaults
+* Fix: Do not focus on quantity field on quick view open
+* Fix: Initialize quick view on infinite scroll load

 1.1.4: 2019-07-15
 * Fix: Quick view UI when not in Shop
 * Fix: Cookie Notice readme for WP Fastest Cache